Euler characteristics of Brill-Noether varieties: Limit linear series on an elliptic chain

-In this subsection, we state a general fact that will allow us to recover the Euler characteristic of the limit linear space from the Euler characteristics of the irreducible components and their intersections.

-Let $Z_1,\ldots,Z_N$ be irreducible closed subschemes of a projective $k$-scheme $X$, and let $G=Z_1\cup \cdots\cup Z_N$ be the scheme-theoretic union.
+\end{definition} (This differs from the usual M\"obius function, see e.g.~\cite[\S3.7]{ec1}, by a minor change in convention.)
+Now let $Z_1,\ldots,Z_N$ be irreducible closed subschemes of a projective $k$-scheme $X$, and let $G=Z_1\cup \cdots\cup Z_N$ be the scheme-theoretic union.
 By a {\em closed stratum} of $G$ we mean any nonempty intersection of the $Z_i$.
 We suppose every closed stratum (including the $Z_i$ themselves) is reduced.
-We let $\cP$ be the natural poset of closed strata, ordered by inclusion.
+We let $\cP$ be the poset of closed strata, ordered by inclusion.